azimuttapp/azimutt/public/blog/changelog-2022-08/article.md

 published: 2022-09-01
 ---

-The feature train for Azimutt is still strong, even during the summer!
+The feature train for Azimutt is still strong, even during summer time!

 This month big change was to extract custom type declaration from your schema and display it in Azimutt diagram.
 This is especially useful for enums, so you can see all possible values for a column without leaving Azimutt!
 If you follow us on Twitter ([@azimuttapp]({{azimutt_twitter}})), you know our biggest work is still not released and will bring Azimutt to a completely new level. **Stay tuned!**